smanning-astro/website-apero/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
 I didn't always know I wanted to be an astronomer.
-In fact, until about the age of 12 I was convinced I was going to be a dentist.
+In fact, until about the age of 12 I was convinced I was going to be a dentist!
 By my sophomore year of college, though, with the help of several invaluable mentors that I still rely on today, I decided to switch my major to physics and see where this astronomy thing could take me.
 All around the world, it turns out!

 I am currently in my second year as a [NASA Hubble Postdoctoral Fellow](https://www.stsci.edu/stsci-research/fellowships/nasa-hubble-fellowship-program) at the [University of Massachusetts Amherst](https://www.astro.umass.edu/).